wyu97/wyu97.github.io/_pages/about.md

 Contact
 ======
 * Email: wyu1 \[at\] nd \[dot\] edu
+* Office: 355 Fitzpatrick Hall of Engineering
-* Office: University of Notre Dame, Notre Dame, IN 46565
+* Location: University of Notre Dame, Notre Dame, IN 46565